- April 6, 2020

 When an unexpected event disrupts your company’s peace, it threatens the organization and the stakeholders.
 You need to act quickly – find the best way to avoid the threats and terminate the crisis as soon as possible.

 And that is business crisis management.

 It’s a practice similar to risk management; however, as Jodie Willmer, a specialist in strategic planning, governance and risk, defines the main difference between the two.
 In risk management, you need to “identify, assess and mitigate any activity or event that could cause harm to the business.”
 In contrast, crisis management is related to “responding to, managing and recovering from an unforeseen event.”

 According to Fairgodboss, there are three types of business crisis management:

 - Responsive crisis management: preparing a robust crisis management plan, so when the critical period comes, the company has all the necessary means to handle it.
-It can usually be observed at organizations with strong company culture and solid business plan
+It can usually be observed at organizations with strong company culture and a solid business plan template

 - Proactive crisis management: this type of operation happens when a business is expecting the crisis to happen, it prepares a management crisis plan, and implements it accordingly